lostb053/anibot/README.md

- /character - Fetches info on multiple possible characters related to query /manga - Fetches info on multiple possible mangas related to query /airing - Fetches info on airing data for anime /scheduled - Fetches scheduled animes
+ /character - Fetches info on multiple possible characters related to query /manga - Fetches info on multiple possible mangas related to query /airing - Fetches info on airing data for anime
+ /flex or /me - Fetches anilist info of an authorised user /user - Fetches anilist info as per query
+ /scheduled - Fetches scheduled animes
- /auth - Fetches info on how to authorize anilist account /code - Generates access token from the authorization code from authorization website /myactivity - Fetches your anilist activity when authorised with your acc.
+ /auth - Fetches info on how to authorize anilist account /code - Generates access token from the authorization code from authorization website /logout - removes authorization
  /reverse - Reverse search powered by tracemoepy /sauce - Reverse Search Powered by SauceNAO                                                 (WIP) /watch - Fetches watch order for anime series